If you like sushi, ceviche, and poke, you’ll love this Tuna Tartare. It’s so tasty and only takes 10 minutes to prepare.

 Speaking of serving, to make it finger food-y, my tuna tartare is served on potato chips.
 They also give it a nice crunch to contrast with the soft tuna and add a pop of saltiness.

 Definitely use ruffle-style chips because they’ll hold up better and longer—they’ll stay crisp for about an hour after they’re topped with the tartare, and will hold together for about an hour and a half.

 Do you have to do this?
 Of course not, but it’s such a fun presentation for a party.
 You can also leave the tartare in a bowl and serve along potato chips, pita chips, or crackers.

 What Wine Should I Pair With Tuna?

-A recipe that’s as light and bright as this one—both in taste and texture—will go great with a similarly light, bright white wine, like Sauvignon Blanc or Pinot Grigio.
+A dish that’s as light and bright as this one—both in taste and texture—will go great with a similarly light, bright white wine, like Sauvignon Blanc or Pinot Grigio.
 Raw tuna on its own would be good with this kind of wine, but I’m sealing the deal by adding the bright tickle of lemon, chives, and even the touch of jalapeno.
-Another recipe in this series that pairs well with light white wine and, so, would be nice alongside is the upcoming Shrimp Scampi Skewers.

 - 1 jalapeno

 - 1–2 lemons, plus lemon wedges for serving

 - 8 oz. sushi-grade tuna, finely diced (see notes)